frankvegadelgado/finlay/README.md

 triangle -i .\benchmarks\testMatrix1.txt
 ```

-utilizing the `triangle` command provided by Finlay's Library to execute the Boolean adjacency matrix `finlay\benchmarks\testMatrix1.txt`.
+utilizing the `triangle` command provided by Aegypti's Library to execute the Boolean adjacency matrix `finlay\benchmarks\testMatrix1.txt`.
 The file `testMatrix1.txt` represents the example described herein.
 We also support .xz, .lzma, .bz2, and .bzip2 compressed .txt files.

 ## The console output will display: